Marin Family Weekend Fun for February 14, 15 & 16

 February 13, 2014Posted by pamela |

-Visit Muir Woods National Monument this Sunday for a Woodland Winter walk through an old-growth redwood forest.
+Visit Muir Woods National Monument this weekend for free admission, a Woodland Winter walk through an old-growth redwood forest, and more.

 Here are our picks for great events and activities for children and families this weekend Find more events for the whole week in Marin and beyond in our Family Events Calendar.